How to Recreate Reddit with Dgraph and Vue.js

 Start by dropping the data with

-.
-Instead, the entire file is processed with only about1700
+limitof5000.
+Instead, the entire file is processed with only about1700valid submission to add.